PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 # Section 2

-In this section, we will state the main theorem of our topic and any lemmas required to understand the theorem.
+In this section, we will state the main theorem of our topic and any lemmas required to understand the main theorem.

 ## Theorem on Parity